gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 Users are reporting that once in a while the API response is really long and it returns back to normal response time in a short while.
 What do you do?
 {{% /notice %}}

 Garbage collection can impact response times as GC is stop of the world event.
-When major GC happens it pauses all threads which might impact response time for critical api.
+When major GC happens it pauses all threads which might impact response time for time sensitive api.

 Tune your JVM and enable logging and monitoring (actuator + prometheus) on the GC